Skip to main content

 prefer-const

-Requires const declarations for variables that are never reassigned after declared.
+Requires const declarations for variables that are never reassigned after declared (with no auto-fixer).

 This is the exact same thing as the ESLint prefer-const rule, except the auto-fixer is disabled.